-In the event that the RTO is not successful, it is possible that some of the funding conditions of the Financing Facility will not be met.
-As a result, if any such funding conditions are not met, the Group may not be in a position to further drawdown on the Financing Facility.
-Although the Directors would endeavor to pursue certain options to mitigate the consequence of such breach there is no certainty that any such options could be achieved either in part or at all.
+In the event that such a target cannot be identified within a short period of time, it is possible that the investor will cease to provide funding.
+Although the Directors would endeavor to pursue alternative sources of funding, there is no certainty that this could be achieved.
 In such an event the Group would need to wind down its operations, realise any assets and may enter administration, if and to the extent there are creditors of the Company who cannot be paid.
 In such an event, the Group would no longer manage its affairs or the realisation of its assets.
 As a result of either winding down the business or entering into administration, the Ordinary Shares would be cancelled from the Official List and Shareholders may receive little or no value for their Ordinary Shares.

 On this basis, there is a material uncertainty related to events or conditions that may cast significant doubt on the Group's ability to continue as a going concern and that it may therefore be unable to realise its assets and discharge its liabilities in the normal course of business.
-The Directors believe it remains appropriate to prepare the financial statements on a going concern basis
+The Directors believe it remains appropriate to prepare the financial statements on a going concern basis.